V (2020 film): Plot

 Present: Upon investigation, Aditya learns that Saheba was last seen going to a jewelry shop to buy a gift for Vishnu, who was supposed to return soon.
-Aditya tries to retrieve the shop's CCTV footage, but it's missing.
+Aditya tries to retrieve the shop's CCTV footage, but it is missing.
 Aditya suspects the manager and asks his team to follow him.
-And they trace out a lady who reveals to them the conspiracy behind the riot.
-The lady ran a girls Hostel, but she would pimp the girls, often by force.
-One night, a girl finds her friend being murdered and films the incident where she takes the video to a local don Sadik Hassan, whom she believes would help him.
-But Sadik Hassan finds an opportunity to blackmail the Home Minister, whose son Ranjith is also behind the murders.
-The minister conspired to kill Sadik Hassan and retrieve the video.
+They trace out a lady named Ramani, who reveals to them the conspiracy behind the riot.
+Ramani ran a girls hostel, but she would pimp the girls, often by force.
+One night, a girl finds her friend being raped and films the incident, where she takes the video to local don Sadik Hassan, whom she believes would help him.
+However, Sadik finds an opportunity to blackmail Home Minister Swami, whose son Ranjith is also behind the murders.
+Swami conspired to kill Sadik Hassan and retrieve the video.

-Aditya, who learns that people who are involved in the conspiracy are being killed, fails to protect the fourth target as well.
-The final target of the killer, the home minister's son, Ranjith, is in Thailand.
+Aditya, who learns that the people involved in the conspiracy are being killed, fails to protect the fourth target as well.
+Ranjith, the killer's final target, is in Thailand.
 Aditya travels to Thailand to save Ranjith, but Ranjith is beheaded by Vishnu, who leaves a note reading he shall meet soon.
 Later, Aditya resigns from his job, accepting his defeat.
-The police save their face by blaming and killing an innocent pickpocketer named Vamsi, and the case is closed.
-Days later, Vishnu and Aditya meet, where Aditya reveals that he indeed helped Vishnu by killing the guards of Ranjith, thus isolating him to be killed by Vishnu.
+The police saves their face by blaming and killing an innocent pickpocketer named Vamsi, and the case is closed.
+Days later, Vishnu and Aditya meet, where Aditya reveals that he indeed helped Vishnu by killing Ranjith's guards, thus isolating him to be killed by Vishnu.
 He does so because his team is infiltrated on instruction to kill both Vishnu and Aditya.

 Vishnu tells Aditya that Saheba, on the day of the riots, tried to save the girl with the video, only to be murdered by the goons.
 Vishnu, who was luckily saved after the accident, receives the video recorded and e-mailed by Saheba minutes before she was killed.
 He then decides to avenge her death.
-Vishnu initially believed that Aditya was also part of the conspiracy, but upon being impressed by his integrity, Vishnu hands over the video to Aditya, to expose the criminals.
+Vishnu initially believed that Aditya was also part of the conspiracy, but upon being impressed by his integrity, Vishnu hands over the video to Aditya to expose the criminals.
 Aditya later releases it to the press and regains his job.
 Days later, Apoorva writes a novel about the events, titled Saheba.
 Vishnu, who receives a copy, sees that it has been dedicated to V.